jaspector

 Monday through Friday, 8:00 a.m. to 3:30 p.m.

-Information on this page was last verified: March 2026.
-Permit rules and fees change — confirm current requirements directly with the Cecil County Department of Land Use and Development Services, Division of Permits and Inspections before applying.
+Source: Cecil County Department of Land Use and Development Services, Division of Permits and Inspections ↗

 A building permit is required for all new construction, additions, alterations (structural or non-structural), renovations, accessory structures, decks, fences, pools, demolition, change of use, utility work (plumbing, gas, HVAC, electrical), and any other work that alters the inside or outside of a structure or adds a new structure.

-Typical processing time is No universal posted turnaround time; applications routed simultaneously to approving agencies, timing depends on project type and completeness of submission..
+Building permit processing times in unincorporated Cecil County, MD typically run No universal posted turnaround time; applications routed simultaneously to approving agencies, timing depends on project type and completeness of submission..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Cecil County, MD.
 The following work is generally exempt: Replacement or repair of roofing shingles, membranes, and flashings not including alteration or replacement of structural members or components; For properties not in the 100-year floodplain: painting exterior, replacing siding (in-kind), replacing shingles on existing roof (in-kind), planting flowers or trees, and replacing doors and windows at same exact size.
 Note: All exemptions are subject to floodplain status.
 Properties within the 100-year floodplain do not benefit from some standard exemptions.
 Verify floodplain status and confirm exemption applicability with the Division before starting any work.
+When in doubt, confirm with the local building department before starting work.